bobdenotter/many-eyes-of-making/Locations and Items/Staff of the four seasons.md

 link: "[DDB](https://www.dndbeyond.com/magic-items/3712816-staff-of-the-four-seasons)"
 ---

-# Staff of the four seasons
+# Staff of the Four Seasons
 _Staff, very rare (requires attunement by a nature cleric, druid, oath of the ancients paladin, warlock, wizard, or sorcerer)_

 This magical staff changes with the seasons.
 You can spend ten minutes concentrating on the staff to change it to a different season.
 It remains in this new form for the next 8 hours before reverting to the current season again.